TITLE 86: REVENUE

 Section 200.115 Notice

 c) No person or persons, other than the aggrieved party for whom a protest has been filed, shall be entitled to notice of any proceeding before the Department nor of any action in relation thereto, without first having filed a requisite Power of Attorney with the Office of Administrative Hearings.
-Persons who have filed such Power of Attorney, as well as the protesting party, shall keep the Office of Administrative Hearings apprised of any change in their address which may subsequently occur.
+Persons who have filed the Power of Attorney, as well as the protesting party, shall keep the Office of Administrative Hearings apprised of any change in their address that may subsequently occur.

-(Source: Amended at 20 Ill.
+(Source: Amended at 43 Ill.
 Reg.
-888, effective January 1, 1996)
+14689, effective January 1, 2020) |